semiosis/pen.el/docs/theology/faith-and-judgement.md

 > **I Timothy 6:12** - Fight the good fight of the faith.
 Take hold of the eternal life to which you were called and about which you made the good confession in the presence of many witnesses.
 (ESV)

+In order to know God we must love one another in the way that God has loved us:

+> **I John 4:7-12** - Beloved, let us love one another, for love is from God, and whoever loves has been born of God and knows God.
+Anyone who does not love does not know God, because God is love.
+In this the love of God was made manifest among us, that God sent his only Son into the world, so that we might live through him.
+In this is love, not that we have loved God but that he loved us and sent his Son to be the propitiation for our sins.
+Beloved, if God so loved us, we also ought to love one another.
+No one has ever seen God; if we love one another, God abides in us and his love is perfected in us.
+(ESV)

 We should labor for the food that endures to eternal life:

 > **John 6:27** - Do not labor for the food that perishes, but for the food that endures to eternal life, which the Son of Man will give to you.
 For on him God the Father has set his seal.
 (ESV)